Planning your trip

 Take copies of your registration document (V5C), a letter of authority to use the bike if it is not yours, Insurance Certificate and MOT if applicable.

-Make sure you have your European Health Insurance Card which can be obtained from the Post Office.
-Forms are also available to download from the Department of Health's website and appropriate travel insurance which covers you for motorcycling.
+Make sure you have your European Health Insurance Card which are available to download from the Department of Health's website and appropriate travel insurance which covers you for motorcycling.